Why Do I Need a Police Report After an Auto Accident?

 If you’ve recently been involved in a car accident and want to demand a settlement or file a lawsuit, a police report is an important piece of evidence to use in your claims.
 Whether the accident happened in a state that requires police reports after accidents or not, it is always a best practice to file one.

 Many car accident victims feel overwhelmed by the amount of steps it takes to recover for their damages.
-If you or a loved one has been injured in a car accident and want to learn about what the correct steps are, call Zinda Law Group at (800) 863-5312 for a free consultation with a Colorado Springs auto injury lawyer.
+If you or a loved one has been injured in a car accident and want to learn about what the correct steps are, call the Colorado Springs car accident attorneys of Zinda Law Group at (800) 863-5312 for a 100% free case evaluation.

 Filing a Report vs. Making a Claim